AnnaMastori/sweng_lab/README.md

 1) [Grades Histogram](gradeshistogram) - creates a histogram from a given set of grades

+2) [Unit testing](unittesting/README.md) - does math operations and has the unit tests

 Execute the following command in the repository root directory in order to build all modules.
 ```
 mvn package